rx-angular/rx-angular/libs/state/docs/concepts-and-best-practices.md

 In a first step you want to setup the state interface.
 A property that should change the view of your component should find its place in the interface.
 View bindings and triggers, which in turn mutate your state, should be `Subjects`.
 In the best case, you keep your state _normalized_.
-_Derived state_ should be handled seperately.
+_Derived state_ should be handled separately.

 **Example view interface**: